How to Reset KMP Player to Default Settings ?

-The file starting with tilde (~) followed by a dollar sign ($) with the same document as yours is the known as Owner File( also known as lock file).
+The file starting with a tilde (~) followed by a dollar sign ($) with the same document as yours is known as Owner File( also known as a lock file).
 It is a kind of temporary file that holds information about the current user who is editing or using the file.
 This owner file is usually hidden.
 To view these kinds of files first we need to unhide them using window explorer.

 A temporary file is created to hold information while the file is being created or changed.
 Temporary files act as a safety net to prevent data loss when a program performs certain functions.

 Is there only one kind of temporary file?
 The answer is No.

 There are many kinds of temporary files available in windows.
 Some examples of temporary files are MS-DOS-based files, Document-File-Based Files, Transacted Document Files, Specific word-based files, and many more.
 Owner file falls under the category of Specific word-based files.

 Word decides where and when to create and delete temporary files automatically.
 The temporary files are only present for the duration of the current Word session.
 All temporary files are first closed and then erased when Word is properly closed.

 In my situation, I discovered this type of $ file while opening, creating, or updating an office file such as a documents file, an excel file, or a powerpoint file.

 You might be wondering, “Is there any use in creating such temporary files?”.
 Well, Let's see get into more detail about it.